renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-The search for repositories is case-insensitive.
+The minimatch search for repositories is case-insensitive, while regex is case-sensitive.

 **Regex**: